wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-develop-python-simple-ubuntu-linux.md

 ## Insert a row, pass parameters, and retrieve the generated primary key

-In SQL Database the [IDENTITY](https://msdn.microsoft.com/zh-cn/library/ms186775.aspx) property and the <!-- deleted by customization [SEQUENCE](https://msdn.microsoft.com/zh-cn/library/ff878058.aspx) --><!-- keep by customization: begin --> [SEQUENECE](https://msdn.microsoft.com/zh-cn/library/ff878058.aspx) <!-- keep by customization: end --> object can be used to auto-generate [primary key](https://msdn.microsoft.com/zh-cn/library/ms179610.aspx) values.
+In SQL Database the [IDENTITY](https://msdn.microsoft.com/zh-cn/library/ms186775.aspx) property and the [SEQUENCE](https://msdn.microsoft.com/zh-cn/library/ff878058.aspx) object can be used to auto-generate [primary key](https://msdn.microsoft.com/zh-cn/library/ms179610.aspx) values.

 	import pymssql